 I was at home doing some spring cleaning when I noticed pest infestation in my attic.
 I was distraught because it is where I keep my old musical instruments.
 I intended to donate those instruments along with other useful things that I seldom use.

 I immediately looked at the website of the pest control company closest to my home in San Jose to address the pest problem.
 They pest control guys arrived shortly and inspected my place.
 Good thing, it wasn’t a massive infestation.
 They were able to clear the pests from my attic in no time.
+Utah’s carpet cleaning services are recommended if you need to get your carpets cleaned.

 Unfortunately, some of the instruments I’ve kept were damaged by the pests.
 It was unfortunate because I was planning to donate it to a cause-oriented group who support kids by providing them with instruments that they can use.